rajneesh069/Namaste-JS/README.md

 ## [Callbacks and Callback Hell](./callbackHell/index.js)

+### Callbacks are NOT hoisted, i.e., they aren't registered in memory during the memory execution phase and are only kept in memory when they are `encountered in the Code Execution Phase.`

 - Callbacks: Functions which are passed as a parameter/returned as a value from another functions.

   - These functions are the reason asynchronous programming is possible in JS because we need to do some work when some async task finishes and till then these functions are stored in the memory and are executed later when the async task is complete.